 Medication Management Review (MMR) accreditation

+Registered pharmacists can be accredited to undertake medication management reviews, including Home Medication Reviews (HMRs) and Residential Medication Management Reviews (RMMRs) for individuals in community or aged care settings, which are funded under the 6th Community Pharmacy Agreement (6CPA).
 Medication management reviews play an important role in reducing readmission related to medicine misadventure and addressing medication-related issues such as side effects.
 For older patients and those with complex conditions, medication management reviews can be extremely helpful.

+SHPA is one of only two professional bodies accrediting pharmacists to conduct this cognitive pharmacy service.
+Accreditation must be renewed annually, and SHPA-accredited pharmacists may choose to be listed on our website.
 For accreditation, registered pharmacists must have a combination of professional experience, participation in a continuing professional development program and evidence of completion of a relevant competency-based assessment such as:

 - Certification by the Board of Pharmacy Specialties;